Introduction: Why Financial Clarity Matters

 Running a business can feel like an endless game of whack-a-mole.
 You’re putting out fires, managing teams, and trying to hit your financial goals.
 Yet, many business owners find that despite all their hard work, key financial questions remain unanswered:

 The challenge isn’t a lack of data—if anything, there’s too much information.
-With so many dashboards, P&Ls, and reports coming from every corner of the business, it’s easy to get lost in vanity metrics that don’t really move the needle.
+When every corner of the business generates dashboards, P&Ls, and reports, managers often lose themselves in vanity metrics that don't truly impact results.

 This is where the Financial Clarity Canvas comes in.